GandhiCloudLab/ibm-watsonx-orchestrate/020-flow/readme.md

   <img src="images/img23.png">
   <img src="images/img24.png">

-## 4. Create a Tool with Flow builder
+## 3. Create Tool with Flow builder

 Need to create a Flow Builder and use the above created Get News tool.